pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     return coords_in_imu.T
 ```

-Combining the `transform_scene_to_imu` function with the `transform_imu_to_world` function allows us to go all the way from scene camera coordinate system to world coordinate system
+Combining the `transform_scene_to_imu` function with the `transform_imu_to_world` function allows us to go all the way from the scene camera coordinate system to the world coordinate system.

 ```python
 def transform_scene_to_world(coords_in_scene, imu_quaternions, translation_in_imu=np.array([0.0, -1.3, -6.62])):